 For most, garters are a welcome sight.
 They contribute to the balance of their ecosystem and assist in keeping common garden pests at bay.
 Like most snakes, they’re shy and prefer to stay mostly out of sight.
-But are they venomous or not?
-Turns out, they are considered mildly venomous.
+But are they venomous?
+Turns out, they are mildly venomous.
 Their venom is capable of subduing their prey but isn’t potent enough to be harmful to humans.
 They won’t bite unless provoked and their bites rarely break the skin.
 If picked up, they may thrash and secrete a foul-smelling musk as a deterrent.

 Get Familiar with the Garter Snake

 The garter snake is part of the Natricinnae subfamily.
 Most snakes in this group, including garter snakes, give birth to live young.
 The garter snake genus name Thamnophis is derived from the word thamnos for ‘bush or shrub,’ and ophio, meaning ‘snake.’
 There are 35 species of garter snake.
-Like all snakes, they’re ectotherms, so their bodies temperature relies on environmental conditions.
+Like all snakes, they’re ectotherms, so their body temperature relies on environmental conditions.
 You might find garter snakes in shady areas in the heat of the day or sunning themselves on rocks when they need to warm up.

 Garter Snakes In Oklahoma

 There are 7 potentially dangerous snake species in Oklahoma.
-Garter snakes are among more than 40 types of nonvenomous snakes in this region, including rat snakes, blind snakes, hognose snakes and water snakes.
+Garter snakes are among more than 40 types of nonvenomous snakes in this region, including rat snakes, blind snakes, hognose snakes, and water snakes.
 Garter snakes are highly adaptable and can often thrive in suburban and urban areas.
 This is in part due to their ovoviviparity, or method of giving live birth.
 They don’t need a safe space to lay eggs, which gives them more flexibility in terms of habitat.

-Garters are a cold-tolerant snake that’s generally active earlier in the spring and later in the fall than many other snakes.
+Garters are cold-tolerant snakes that are generally active earlier in the spring and later in the fall than many other snakes.
 However, they’re still most likely to be out and about when the weather is warm.
 They’re diurnal and typically solitary, coming out in the morning to bask in the sun and to hunt midday.
 They go into a period of inactivity called brumation at the coldest point of the year.
 During this time they’ll tuck themselves in crevices, under rocks, in trees or in dens on the banks of streams.
 At times, they’ll find themselves trapped in buildings when seeking out a warm shelter.